How to Describe Scent

 Move into abstract adjectives like warm, bright, rounded, dark, airy.

-Perfumery has technique, shared vocabulary, and structure, but the creative process is still creative.
+Perfumery has technique, shared vocabulary, and structure.
 Each nose organizes scent differently.
 Some think in color.
 Others in texture.
 Others in memory first.
 What matters is finding the method that helps you understand what you’re smelling and gives you enough language to describe it.
 Everything else develops over time.